pdelab/pyeafe/Contributing.md

 ## Testing
 A suite of unit and functional tests verify the functionality of the repo.
-To run the tests, run `python -m unittest discover` at the top-level directory.
+To run the tests, run `pytest` at the top-level directory.

-All tests are required to pass before each commit.
+Ensure that all tests pass before pushing to remote.
-This is automatically verified by use of pre-commit hooks.
+Failing tests prevent pull requests from being reviewed and merged.

 ## Uninstalling